slowernews/wisdom-tldr/README.md

 Experiences worth more than material

 “The things we do that get us to feel the true, deep sense of accomplishment are things like running a marathon, climbing a mountain, writing a book, and inventing something,”

+The key to all success in life lies in education and massive action.
+If you are not constantly expanding your mind, skill sets, and patterns of thought, then you are contracting them.

+The story he told me was a combination of luck, learning skills, building a network, and acting on the intersection of all of the above.
+But more than anything, it’s being open to surrender.
+Surrendering to constant reinvention.
 -->